DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 `$ sudo python3 –-version`

+(if you get strange errors while copy and pasting, try removing `--` and type them yourself in the terminal)

 If Python 3 is installed, it should give an output with the version like `Python 3.7.2`.
 Otherwise go to https://www.python.org/downloads/ and download and install the latest version.

 We are going to use `pip` to install the personal server.
 It should be installed with Python, but make sure you have the latest version by running this in the Terminal:

 `$ sudo pip3 install --upgrade pip`

-When it’s done, change the directory to the folder you unzipped electrum-personal-server to.
-If you unzipped it in "Downloads" (make sure to change the name in the command if using a newer version):
+When it’s done, change the directory to the folder electrum-personal-server.
+If you it's located in "Downloads" (make sure to change the name in the command if using a newer version):

-`$ cd electrum-personal-server-eps-v0.1.6`
+`$ cd ~/downloads/electrum-personal-server-eps-v0.1.6`

-Or if you unzipped in your home directory:
+Or if it's located in your home directory (all further examples will be with the folder located in the home directory):

 `$ cd ~/electrum-personal-server-eps-v0.1.6`